The Baratza Encore Conical Burr Grinder Review

 Do Not Buy The Baratza Encore If…

 You have a low budget – For a less expensive option that doesn’t compromise on the quality of the grind, take a look at the Capresso Infinity Conical Burr Grinder.
 It is as close as an entry-level grinder gets to the Encore’s grind consistency.
+We compared both grinders here.

 You want simpler cleaning and maintenance – If you want a grinder that takes care of static cling to avoid spilling fine coffee grounds, you can get the Bodum Bistro.
-It doesn’t offer the same grind consistency as the Encore, but it has a funkier design and is available in 4 eye-catching colors.
+It doesn’t offer the same grind consistency as the Encore, but it has a funkier design and is available in 4 eye-catching colours.

 Read our full review here.